isabella232/Developer-Distribution-Experience-Cloud/src/pages/guides/getting_started.md

 <InlineAlert slots="text" variant="help"/>

 A **listing** is what users see on a Marketplace.
-It contains metadata to describe your plugin and how to use it, along with a specific **version** of your plugin to be installed by the Creative Cloud desktop app.
+It contains metadata to describe your plugin and how to use it, along with a specific **version** of your plugin to be installed by the Experince Cloud desktop app.
 For more details on these concepts and how they are used in the distribution of your plugin, see the [Glossary](./glossary.md).

 ## Overview

 The following section will provide a brief overview of each view in the [Adobe Developer Distribution portal](/distribute/home) to help you get started using it quickly.
+This applies to both App Builder and service-to-service applications.

 ## Home